Disappearance of Anthonette Cayedito: Aftermath

 Penny Cayedito died on April 18, 1999, in Tucson, Arizona, from a combination of liver cirrhosis and cardiac issues, aged 46.
 The FBI wanted to interview Penny on her deathbed, but she had died prior to their arrival.
-Wendy and Sadie's father, Anthony Montoya, died on August 17, 2012.
+Anthony Montoya died on August 17, 2012.

 In an interview with the Albuquerque Journal in 2016, Wendy Montoya, Cayedito's youngest sister, spoke of the struggles that she and her family went through: "It just broke my whole family up.
 It was a very dark and dysfunctional time."
 Montoya revealed that she and her mother could barely talk about Cayedito without crying or getting intoxicated with drugs and alcohol.
 "That was how we coped with the pain, to numb it, not to forget about it but to put it on the shelf, you know?"
 The trauma of losing her sister led Montoya into a life of drug addiction, alcoholism, gang affiliation, and acquiring a criminal record throughout her adolescence into her young adulthood.
 Her lifestyle caused her to lose custody of her children.
 Around 2007, however, Montoya successfully turned her life around.
 "I went into rehab.
 I struggled to get my kids back, struggled to get away from the old person I was, to break the cycle I was raised up in, and to get far away from here.
 And I did it."
 She further added that if she could not find her sister, she could at least find herself.

 As of 2016, Wendy is reported to reside in Bakersfield, California.
 She admits that although her memories of her sister are vague, the loss still haunts her and she misses her to this day.
 For Wendy, Cayedito is indelibly frozen in time "at age 9, a little girl with a jumble of teeth, soft brown eyes and a caregiver's heart."
 Montoya still maintains hope that her sister is somewhere out there, and there is still time to discover the truth of what became of her: "I'm not going to accept that she's dead.
 I need proof."

 On April 6, 2021, the 35th anniversary of Cayedito's disappearance, the FBI announced renewed search efforts for Cayedito and asked for assistance from the general public.
-Special agent in charge Eric Brown, Sr. stated: "We are asking anyone who might have information about this case to come forward now and help us find Anthonette."
+Special agent in charge Eric Brown Sr. stated: "We are asking anyone who might have information about this case to come forward now and help us find Anthonette."

 In June 2022, Cayedito's other sister, Sadie Acevedo, was interviewed by KOAT-TV.
 She stated, "It's hard not knowing the point of no closure.
 What happened?
 Where did she go?"
 In the interview, Acevedo also publicly conveyed a message to her missing sister, "She's safe.
 She has a family that loves her.
 She has sisters.
 We haven't given up.
 We all wonder and often think about Anthonette and what's she doing.
 Does she have kids?
 What kind of life is she living?"